STAFFSCANNER TERMS AND CONDITIONS

 - The Client shall not be required to pay Temporary Worker Fees for any absences (for whatever reason) of a Temporary Worker.

-- If the Client fails to make a payment due to Staffscanner Limited under this agreement by the due date, then Staffscanner may, without prejudice to its other rights, suspend the services of Temporary Workers to the Client, and the Client shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
+- Our company is not currently VAT-registered, and therefore, VAT is not charged on our invoices.
+However, should our VAT status change or should HMRC determine that VAT ought to have been applied to previous invoices, we reserve the right to issue a VAT-only invoice to reflect this.
+By agreeing to these terms, the client acknowledges and accepts their obligation to pay any such VAT as required under applicable HMRC regulations If the Client fails to make a payment due to Staffscanner under this agreement by the due date, then Staffscanner may, without prejudice to its other rights, suspend the services of Temporary Workers to the Client, and the Client shall pay interest on the overdue sum from the due date until payment of the overdue sum, whether before or after judgment.
 Interest under this clause shall be accrued at 8% plus the Bank of Scotland base rate accrued on a daily basis.

 7. SURVIVAL